ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 **Scenario 1:** We add an endpoint for storing user ratings of teas in the backend API.
 In this case, the only thing that needs to change is the `TeaService` to change how the `save()` and `getAll()` access the ratings data.

 **Scenario 2:** We add an admin area to the app where admin users are allowed to edit the names and descriptions of the teas.
-In this case we can update `TeaService.save()` to allow for a full save of the tea, and we can add some new actions and mutations to the store, but the existing actions and mutatins that _only_ deal with the tea ratings can stay the same.
+In this case we can update `TeaService.save()` to allow for a full save of the tea, and we can add some new actions and mutations to the store, but the existing actions and mutations that _only_ deal with the tea ratings can stay the same.

 In neither of these scenarios did we need to touch any of the components, only the areas of the app that deal with the data.